Duality, Polite Water-filling, and Optimization for MIMO B-MAC Interference Networks and iTree Networks: Algorithms

 \subsection{Algorithms for iTree Networks with Concave Objective Functions}

 The algorithm in this section illustrates the usage of polite water-filling and is a nontrivial generalization of the algorithm in \cite{Jindal_IT05_IFBC}.
-First we show that \textbf{WSRMP} (\ref{eq:WSRMP}) of an iTree network with concave objective function $f(\cdot)$ can be equivalently solved by the following convex optimization problem.
+First we show that \textbf{WSRMP} (\ref{eq:WSRMP}) with concave objective function $f(\cdot)$ can be equivalently solved by the following convex optimization problem.